 HOUSING ELEMENT IMPLEMENTATION OVERLAY ZONE (5TH CYCLE PROGRAM 2-G)

-The proposed action is required by the City’s existing Housing Element (5th Cycle Program 2-G).
-State Housing law (Government Code Sections 65583.2(h) an (i)) required the City as part of the 5th Cycle Housing Element to allow housing “by-right” at a density of 20-25 dwelling units per acre on APNs 299-100-47-00 and 299-100-48-00 in order to create adequate sites at sufficient density (allowing at least 20 dwelling units per acre).
+State Housing law (Government Code Sections 65583.2(h) and (i)) required the City as part of the 5th Cycle Housing Element to allow housing “by-right” at a density of 20-25 dwelling units per acre on two lots (APNs 299-100-47-00 and 299-100-48-00) in order to create adequate sites at sufficient density (allowing at least 20 dwelling units per acre).
 This was required due to the City’s failure in past Housing Element Cycles (3rd and 4th Cycles) to create affordable housing for lower income households and failure to take action to create adequate sites at sufficient density (allowing at least 20 dwelling units per acre).
 The 5th Cycle Housing Element Program 2-G is specifically tied to APNs 299-100-47-00 and 299-100-48-00 because those vacant lots were identified by the City as its “adequate sites” to support the development of affordable housing in the prior 4th Cycle Housing Element; however, no action was taken by the City to implement the housing program or to otherwise identify and process approval of an equivalent replacement with sufficient density (allowing at least 20 dwelling units per acre).

 During the 5th Cycle a Watermark Specific Plan was in process via a private development application that would have satisfied the 5th Cycle Program 2G rezone requirement.
 However, following the City Council votes on September 8 and October 5, 2020, which failed to pass approval of a Community Plan Amendment for North Commercial, the applicant decided to withdraw their Specific Plan application and pursue a permit application pursuant to Senate Bill 330 for “by-right” processing of a multiple dwelling unit project with affordable units that will be reserved for lower income households.
 It is the City’s obligation to take action to modify its zoning to create adequate sites at sufficient density for lower income housing.